 - Keeping clients and agents renewed on developments in the loan markets.

-Mortgage broker and loan officer are often spoken undifferentiated to each other.
+Mortgage brokers and loan officers are often spoken undifferentiated to each other.
 The key to finding the best mortgage deal is to apprehend the difference between these two and choose to hire the one who is most suited to your requirements.

 A mortgage broker works to bridge the distance between you and your suitable lending party.
 He/she may have a wide variety of products to offer from various lenders.
 Whereas a loan officer works for a single organization (probably a bank).
 Loan officers are well-versed with their lending products and will also recommend you to an underwriter!